Thank you for your courage in posting and these really good observations. Please take care of yourself Tom.

 You can watch the full Law & Order SVU episode, Downloaded Child, here online (for a limited time).

-After you’ve watched Downloaded Child, read about the real #StolenChildhood, Emily Bazelon’s groundbreaking New York Times Magazine story, The Price of a Stolen Childhood, about our client’s and our firm’s efforts to obtain compensation for victims of child pornography.
+Read about the real #StolenChildhood, Emily Bazelon’s groundbreaking New York Times Magazine story, The Price of a Stolen Childhood, about our client’s and our firm’s efforts to obtain justice for victims of child pornography.